The double-entry system of accounting or bookkeeping means that for every business transaction, amounts must be recorded in a minimum of two accounts.

-- Under this system, both aspects of each transaction is not recorded.
+- Under this system, both aspects of each transaction are not recorded.

 - Only personal accounts are kept and real and nominal accounts are ignored.

-- Only debtors and creditors ledgers are kept.
-Cashbook is also kept but personal transactions get mixed up with business transactions.
+- Only debtor’s and creditors’ ledgers are kept.
+The cashbook is also kept, but personal transactions get mixed up with business transactions.

 - Arithmetical accuracy cannot be checked as no Trial Balance is prepared.

-- Trading, Profit and Loss Account and Balance cannot be prepared.
+- Trading, Profit and Loss Account, and balances cannot be prepared.